-Movement has become the core of my work: my practice stems from the light textile materials that I use for their ability to interact with the dance of the air and visualise it.
-My large in situ installations outline a conceptual and poetic space, embodied by the powers of nature: the wind, running water, the race of the sun…
+Movement has become the core of my work: my practice stems from the light textile materials that I use for their ability to visualise the dance of the air.
+Large in situ installations allow me to stage a conceptual and poetic space, embodied by the powers of nature: the wind, running water, the race of the sun…

-Using optical and kinetic effects, with dimensions matching the scale of the landscape or surrounding architecture, I favor a strong visual impact.
-Like nature multiplying individuals of the same species, repeating a very simple element allows to create vast volumes for the viewers to immerse themselves in, surrounded by fields of visual and sound vibrations.
+Using optical, kinetic and sound effects, with dimensions matching the scale of the landscape or surrounding architecture, I favor a strong visual impact.
+Like nature multiplying individuals of the same species, repeating a very simple element allows me to create vast volumes for the viewers to immerse themselves in, surrounded by fields of visual and sound vibrations.

 The preparatory conceptual work and technical experimentation, the journeys and the discovery of new territories, the teamwork required to achieve the larger scale installations, the exchanges with viewers and other artists, all weave memory and exploratory links around and beyond the artwork itself, that will contribute to future projects.
 It is this adventure as a whole that drives my work.